-Reykjanes peninsula may look desolate on first sight, but there are a lot of hidden treasures in its rugged interior.
-A myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava flows covered in thick fluffy moss.
+Reykjanes Peninsula is smoking hot.
+It may look desolate on first sight, but there are a lot of hidden treasures in its rugged interior.
+Including active (and sometimes erupting!) volcanoes.
+You will also find a myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava flows covered in thick fluffy moss.
 It’s a volcanic playground well worth exploring.